Organization Department of the Chinese Communist Party: Functions

-The Organization Department is in charge of selecting, promoting and training Party officials and civil servants.
+The Organization Department is in charge of selecting, promoting and training CCP officials and civil servants.
 The CCP uses the nomenklatura method ("list of names" in Soviet terminology) to determine appointments.
 The nomenklatura system is how a Leninist ruling party staffs the state, exercising organizational hegemony over appointments and dominating the political life of the country.
 The central nomenklatura list comprises the top 5,000 positions in the party-state, all of which are controlled by the Organization Department.
 This includes all ministerial and vice-ministerial positions, provincial governorships and First Party secretary appointments, as well as appointments of university chancellors, presidents of the Chinese Academy of Sciences and Chinese Academy of Social Sciences, etc. For senior positions, the Organization Department recommends candidates to the Standing Committee, which generally approves them.
+The Organization Department controls the appointment and removal of top management of the country's state-owned enterprises.

 Related to the nomenklatura list is the bianzhi (编制) list, which is a list of the authorized number of personnel, as well as their duties and functions in government administrative organs, state enterprises, and service organizations.
 The bianzhi covers those employed in these organizations, whereas the nomenklatura applies to leadership positions.
 However, because the CCP and its organizational departments are constantly intervening in the personnel and administrative functioning of state institutions, the parallel existence of the bianzhi and nomenklatura systems has become an obstacle to fundamental administrative reform in the PRC.